 “I think that everything after the sales process, you are building the relationship upfront, but it’s the management piece after that doesn’t always get the attention it deserves.
 We hear a lot of people talk about their relationship with vendors never gets better than right before they sign the contract.
 The whole, You’ll do anything to get me as a customer, why won’t you do anything to keep me as a customer?
 We try to make sure we do everything to make our customers happy.” – Dwane Lay

-Check out this great interview and learn what’s on Dwane’s mind: Customer Experience …
+Check out this great interview and learn what’s on Dwane’s mind: Customer Experience is …

 The Perfect Analogy

 From time to time, we come up with analogies on the fly that make so much sense, we have to share them.
 This is a great example.
 Not long ago, I was trying to explain how SaaS works in relation to developing software and product management.
 While we’ve talked about our process in the past, it has been on the “how,” not the “why.”
 To explain that part, we found a perfect analogy in the Community Garden.